NSF-Simons-CosmicAI-Institute/template-repository/README.md

 ## License
 Please include an open-source license file as part of your repository.
 GitHub provides an easy way of selecting among license templates popular in the open-source software community, simply navigate to Add File -> Create New File -> Choose a license template.
 A list/description of GitHub's built-in license templates can be found [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
 Note that we have included the standard MIT license file in this template repository, but the choice ultimately falls to the repository owner/software developer.
 Repositories owned by the CosmicAI organization default to the standard MIT license.

+## Miscellaneous
+As a way of amplifying the visibility of CosmicAI software, we ask that you populate GitHub's Description, Website, and Topic fields with details relevant to your project.
+You can access these fields by clicking on the gear icon in your repository's 'About' section, located on the right-hand sidebar.

 ## Acknowledgement
 This work was supported by the National Science Foundation under Cooperative Agreement 2421782 and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins — CosmicAI, https://www.cosmicai.org/